 |Application Process||Click here|

 The Imperial Archives is a national library headquartered on Coruscant that contains a public database that may be accessed by Imperial citizens anywhere in the galaxy.
 The Archives contains a multitude of corridors and rooms, several of which are public research areas containing info-consoles and archaic documents for public use.
-The chief archivist is responsible for all sections of the Imperial Archives and is appointed by the Director of the Imperial Information Service, who in turn reports to the Secretary of the Coalition for Culture.
+The chief archivist is responsible for all sections of the Imperial Archives and is appointed by the Director of the Imperial Information Service, who in turn reports to the Minister of Culture.

 The Archives is a fathomless collection of ancient knowledge and research dating back thousands of years, the Archives serves as a repository for journals and artifacts and is open at all hours to all Imperials citizens in need of information.
 The Archives also contains several vaults of varying degrees of security.
 The main vault is perhaps the most heavily guarded room in the Archives.
 Stormtroopers and other Imperial officials stand guard at the vault 24 hours a day, and its contents are not publicly listed.
 Other rooms in the Archives hold scale models of different planets, like Coruscant, Corellia, and Naboo, and there is also a room near the center of the Archives that contains a large starmap.
 Apart from the public research areas the Archives also contains conference rooms, and private studies for the Imperial Archivists who painstakingly document the Galaxy day and night.
 Both the Imperial Security Bureau and Imperial Intelligence also operate in the Archives.